 We can offer this kind of care through acts of direct service, which are important as they allow us to provide help to others in an immediate way.
 But to get at the root causes of systemic issues like poverty and racism takes organization, time and people-power.

 Congregation Shaare Emeth is proud of our three previous Justice at the Center initiatives:

 Every Voice, Every Vote, Summer and Fall of 2020: a campaign to encourage safe voting in the 2020 local and national elections, including a campaign to support Medicaid expansion in Missouri.

-Justice at the Park, Fall 2019: a campaign to honor the memory of Dr. H. Philip Venable whose equal housing rights here in Creve Coeur were denied more than 60 years ago.
-This campaign led the city of Creve Coeur to change the name of the park where his original house stood to the Dr. H. Philip Venable Memorial Park.
+Justice at the Park, Fall 2019: a campaign to honor the memory of Dr. H. Phillip Venable whose equal housing rights here in Creve Coeur were denied more than 60 years ago.
+This campaign led the city of Creve Coeur to change the name of the park where his original house stood to the Dr. H. Phillip Venable Memorial Park.
 Congregation Shaare Emeth won “The Heart of Creve Coeur” award in 2021 for our participation in this effort.